quasarframework/quasar/docs/src/pages/vue-components/select.md

 ### Understanding the difference

-The intended difference between a filtering QSelect and an autocomplete QSelect is offering the user a set of options from an external source to select from based on the input value they enter (Autocomplete), instead of a set of options already gotten/ available to the user and simply filtered upon (Filter).
+The intended difference between a filtering QSelect and an autocomplete QSelect is offering the user a set of options that could be the full intended text to be entered (autocomplete), or removing options in the selection according to the input by the user (filter).

 From a technical standpoint for autocomplete, the v-model of QSelect is broken up into `:value` and `@input-value` so that a method can be triggered by the user's input.
-That method is then used to "gather" the options for the selection.
-In essence, the two types are the same, just that the autocomplete is working on a set of unknown options at first (and usually pulled from the server).
-You'd need to call your server for the options to select from, because the available options would be way too many to load as a set of selection options.
-In most cases, this is in the many 100s.

-A use case for the autocomplete would be, for instance, when you need to connect a form input to a larger list of data, like from your  collection/ table of users.
-There is no way you could load 1000s of users as an options data set, so you'd offer an autocomplete.
+That method is then used to "gather" options that would match and complete what the user might be wanting to enter.

 ### Native attributes with `use-input`